GENERAL PRIVACY NOTICE

 How we use sensitive personal data

-- In circumstances where you send us log data, this data may inadvertently allow us to identify personally sensitive things through web browsing data, connectivity, behaviours and such.
+- In circumstances where you send us log data, this data may allow us to identify personally sensitive things such as behaviors, mistakes or criminal activity through web browsing data, connectivity, actions on a device and such.
 Your web browsing habits, for instance, may reveal sensitive information such as your ethnicity, sexual orientation, membership of a worker’s union, religious beliefs and marital status.

 - These types of data are described in the GDPR as “Special categories of data” and require higher levels of protection.
 We need to have further justification for collecting, storing and using this type of personal data.